Vaeryn-UK/vvc/README.md

 # Vaeryn Virtual Computer

 A hobby project to model a general-purpose computer architecture.
+A hackathon-style project over a weekend.
+Written in Go.

 Requirements: `make`, `docker`, `docker-compose`.